hgtruong/appt-portal/README.md

 5. On PowerShell/Command Prompt, navigate into cloned project
 6. Use "npm install" to install all dependencies
 7. Use "npm start" to run the project

-Note: this repo is created to deploy on netlify.
-Original repo can be found [here](https://github.com/hgtruong/TeleonHealth-Appointment).